Rohan5534/diy-power-monitor/V 0.2/README.md

 ### This version measures load current, voltage and power and shows them on 128x64 I2C OLED display.
-This version also logs values in
-### Time,Voltage,Current,Power to a SD Card.
+This version also logs values in Time,Voltage,Current,Power format to a SD Card.

 ---